thingplus/thingplus.github.io/_posts/en/posts/2015-6-9-en_help-preparation.md

 -->

 #### Event Timeline
-* Any event by justified rule will be exposed by timeline as twitter.
+* Any event by justified rule will be exposed by timeline like twitter's one.
 * Event will be defined as detail setting (Fatal/Warning/notification) and each device can has its own time line.

 <!---